Deportation of Kilmar Abrego Garcia: Lawsuit

 Abrego Garcia's wife sued the United States on March 24, 2025, with herself, Abrego Garcia, and their son as plaintiffs.
-Their attorneys sought court intervention to compel the US federal government to seek Abrego Garcia's return to the United States.
+Their attorneys sought court intervention to compel the U.S. federal government to seek Abrego Garcia's return to the United States.
 The case was assigned to Judge Paula Xinis.
-The US government later acknowledged in a court filing that "[a]lthough ICE was aware of his protection from removal to El Salvador, Abrego Garcia was removed to El Salvador because of an administrative error."
+The U.S. government later acknowledged in a court filing that "[a]lthough ICE was aware of his protection from removal to El Salvador, Abrego Garcia was removed to El Salvador because of an administrative error."
 This admission marked the first acknowledgment of a mistake related to the deportation of hundreds of people to El Salvador on March 15.

 Internal Trump administration discussions

 The Atlantic reported that soon after discovering the mistaken deportation, officials from the DHS, the DOJ, and the State Department (DOS) started working to find a way to bring Abrego Garcia back to the United States.
-Officials "went so far as to float the idea of having the US ambassador to El Salvador make a personal appeal to the country's president for Abrego Garcia's return".
+Officials "went so far as to float the idea of having the U.S. ambassador to El Salvador make a personal appeal to the country's president for Abrego Garcia's return".
 However, White House officials reportedly took over the case, seeing the case as about more than Abrego Garcia and instead as "a measure of whether Donald Trump's administration can send people—citizens or not—to foreign prisons without due process".

 The New York Times acquired some of the administration's initial written discussion of the case, and said that soon after the lawsuit was filed, lawyers from the Departments of Homeland Security, Justice, and State conferred, but differed on how to respond.
 James Percival, a Trump appointee to the DHS, initially suggested that it should not be publicly acknowledged as a mistake.
-He reportedly asked whether they could tell the court that Abrego Garcia is a "leader" of MS-13, and wrote "We are working to fix it so he doesn't need to be returned to the U.S." The DHS reportedly sought to have Abrego Garcia's withholding of removal order terminated, and the DOS asked whether it would be necessary to comply with a judicial order to bring him back to the US.
-Erez Reuveni, a career lawyer at the DOJ, opposed these proposals, and argued that the administration should seek Abrego Garcia's immediate return, as losing the lawsuit could jeopardize "many far more important initiatives of the current administration".
+He reportedly asked whether they could tell the court that Abrego Garcia is a "leader" of MS-13, and wrote "We are working to fix it so he doesn't need to be returned to the U.S." The DHS reportedly sought to have Abrego Garcia's withholding of removal order terminated, and the DOS asked whether it would be necessary to comply with a judicial order to bring him back to the U.S. Erez Reuveni, a career lawyer at the DOJ, opposed these proposals, and argued that the administration should seek Abrego Garcia's immediate return, as losing the lawsuit could jeopardize "many far more important initiatives of the current administration".

 The administration ostensibly sought to keep Abrego Garcia separated from the gangs at CECOT.
 In response to a July request from Senator Dick Durbin, the ranking member of the Senate Judiciary Committee, Reuveni provided copies of early emails and text message exchanges, which also addressed others' deportation to El Salvador on March 15.
 The New York Times reported that the messages "paint a startling picture of an administration determined to send the men to a foreign prison without judicial review first".